xxRDr/Test-Build-kernel-Ingres/README.md

 ***Read the README first***
-main branch only support android16 for Xiaomi12(cupid)
+main branch only support android16 for POCO F4 GT(ingres)
 How to use:

 Fork this repo(remember to sync before using)